-- (c) At the division's request, the operator shall provide and certify additional information by the specified date. - (d) The operator shall file a form C-141 instead of a form C-129 for the release of a liquid during venting or flaring that is or may be a major or minor release under 19.15.29.7 NMAC. - (2) Monthly reporting of vented and flared natural gas.
-The operator shall separately report the volume of vented natural gas and the volume of flared natural gas for each month in each category listed below.
-Beginning July 1, 2021, the operator shall gather data for quarterly reports in a format specified by the division and submit by November 15, 2021 for the third quarter and February 15, 2022 for the fourth quarter.
-Beginning January 2022, the operator shall submit a form C-115B monthly on or before the 15th day of the second month following the month in which it vented or flared natural gas.
+At the division's request, the operator shall provide and certify additional (c) information by the specified date.

+The operator shall file a form C-141 instead of a form C-129 for a release which (d) includes liquid during venting or flaring that is or may be a major or minor release under 19.15.29.7 NMAC.

+Monthly reporting of vented and flared natural gas.
+For each natural gas gathering (2) system at which venting or flaring occurred, the operator shall separately report the volume of vented natural gas and the volume of flared natural gas for each month in each category listed below.
+Beginning October 1, 2021, the operator shall gather data for quarterly reports in a format specified by the division and submit by February 15, 2022 for the fourth guarter of 2021 and May 15, 2022 for the first guarter of 2022.
+Beginning April 2022, the operator shall submit a form C-115B monthly on or before the 15th day of the second month following the month in which it vented or flared natural gas.
 The operator shall specify whether it estimated or measured each reported volume.
 In filing the initial report, the operator shall provide the methodology (measured or estimated using calculations and industry standard factors) used to report the volumes on the form, and shall report changes in the methodology on future forms.
 The operator shall make and keep records of the measurements and estimates, including records showing how it calculated the estimates, for no less than five years and make such records available for inspection by the division upon request.
 The categories are:

+emergency; (a)

+(b) non-scheduled maintenance or malfunction, including the abnormal operation of equipment;

-- (a) emergency; - (b) non-scheduled maintenance and malfunction; - (c) routine repair and maintenance, including blowdown and depressurization; - (d) beneficial use, including pilot and purge gas, fired equipment and engines; - (e) gathering pipeline blowdown and purging; - (f) gathering pipeline pigging; - (g) uncontrolled storage tanks; - (h) venting as a result of normal operation of pneumatic controllers and pumps; - (i) improperly closed or maintained thief hatches on tanks routed to a flare or control device; and
+- (c) routine repair and maintenance, including blowdown and depressurization; - (d) beneficial use, including pilot and purge gas, fired equipment and engines; - (e) gathering pipeline blowdown and purging; - (f) gathering pipeline pigging; - (g) storage tanks; - (h) venting as a result of normal operation of pneumatic controllers and pumps; - (i) improperly closed or maintained thief hatches; and

+(j) other surface waste as defined in Subparagraph (b) of Paragraph (1) of Subsection W of 19.15.2.7 NMAC that is not described above.

-- (i) other not described above. - (3) Upon submittal of the C-115B report, the division will compile and publish an operator's vented and flared natural gas information for each month on a volumetric and gas capture percentage basis. - (a) To calculate the lost natural gas on a volumetric basis, the operator shall deduct the volume of natural gas used for beneficial use and vented or flared during an emergency from the volume of natural gas reported on its form C-115B for the calendar year. - (b) To calculate the lost natural gas on a percentage basis, the operator shall deduct the volume of natural gas reported on its form C-115B for the calendar year, but not including the volume of natural gas used for beneficial use and vented or flared during an emergency from the total volume of natural gas gathered, and divide by the total volume of natural gas gathered. - (4) Upon the New Mexico environment department's request, the operator shall promptly provide a copy of any form filed pursuant to 19.15.28 NMAC.
+(3) Upon submittal of the C-115B report, the division will compile and publish on the division's website an operator's vented and flared natural gas information for each month on a volumetric and gas capture percentage basis.

+(a) To calculate the lost natural gas on a volumetric basis, the operator shall deduct the volume of natural gas used for beneficial use and vented or flared during an emergency, or vented as a result of normal operation of pneumatic controllers and pumps from the volume of natural gas gathered reported on its form C-115B.

+(b) To calculate the natural gas captured on a percentage basis, the operator shall deduct the volume of lost gas calculated in Subparagraph (a) of Paragraph (3) of Subsection F of 19.15.28.8 NMAC from the total volume of natural gas gathered and divide by the total volume of natural gas gathered.

+(4) Upon the New Mexico environment department's request, the operator shall promptly provide a copy of any form filed pursuant to 19.15.28 NMAC.

-[19.15.28.8 NMAC N. xx/xx/xxxx]
+[19.15.28.8 NMAC - N, xx/xx/xxxx]